S0852306/Surface-Fitting-Neural-Networks/README.md

 **Neural networks for multivariable function approximation & classification.**
 # Introduction
 * Neural networks are universal function approximators, which means that given enough parameters, a neural net can approximate any multivariable continuous function to any desired level of accuracy.
+* The hybrid optimization algorithms used in the pack are specially designed for scientific computing tasks, outperforming several first-order methods such as ADAM.
 * More Info: https://tinyurl.com/wre9r5uk
 (MATLAB File Exchange)

 # User Guide
-"GeneralGuide.mlx" provide a general workflow and detailed instructions on how to configure the solver.
+"GeneralGuide.mlx" provide a general workflow and detailed instructions on configuring the solver.
-If you are not familiar with numerical optimization or deep learning, you can also use the following command to automatically configure the solver.
+If you are unfamiliar with numerical optimization or deep learning, you can use the following command to configure the solver automatically.

 ```
 % Network Structure Set Up, for regression